grycap/oscar-hub/README.md

 ## 📦 Adding a New Service

 1. Create a new directory named after your service.
-2. Add the following required files:
+2. Copy the contents of `crates/template` into the new directory and adjust the placeholders.
+3. Ensure the directory includes:
    - `ro-crate-metadata.json`
    - `fdl.yml`
    - `script.sh`
-3. Validate your RO-Crate before submitting a pull request.
+4. Validate your RO-Crate before submitting a pull request.
 ---